arnavgautam/TreeHacks2015/HOLs/HOL-WebAppGalleryAzureWebSites/HOL.md

 	_Configuring the database administrator account_

-1. Once the web site is successfuly created, you will see it listed on the **Web Sites** section and a message will appear at the bottom of the screen.
+1. Once the web site is successfuly created, you will see it listed on the **Websites** section and a message will appear at the bottom of the screen.
 To start installing Umbraco click on **Setup**.

 	![Umbraco Web Site](images/umbraco-web-site.png?raw=true "Umbraco Web Site")